greg-raven/grus/_posts/2010-12-02-feinstein-no-to-dream-act-amnesty.md

 [Greg Raven](https://www.gregraven.org)

 P.S.
 Just one month ago the American people voted against all this cr\*p.
-You and the other members of the treason lobby won’t get away with this!
+You and the other members of the treason lobby won't get away with this!